magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 {:test 1, :pass 2, :fail 1, :error 0, :type :summary}
 ```

-Now we talk.
+Now we are talking.
 Even if the failure report does require a bit of
 interpretation at first, after a while you can grasp it quicker.

 Now revert the above test to the good form, reload its namespace and
-rerun `run-tests` to got back to the right test result.
+rerun `run-tests` to get back to the right test result.

 ```clj
 boot.user> (require '[modern-cljs.shopping.validators-test] :reload)